KarlMeierMattern/Full-Stack/NextJS.md

 > [!TTIP]
 > When using hooks like `useFormState` you will need to turn your file into a Client Component using the `"use client"` directive.

+---

+## Adding authentication
+- How to add authentication to your app using NextAuth.js.
+- How to use Middleware to redirect users and protect your routes.
+- How to use React's `useFormStatus` and `useFormState` to handle pending states and form errors.

+### Authentication vs. Authorization
+Authentication checks who you are, and authorization determines what you can do or access in the application.
+- **Authentication** is about making sure the user is who they say they are.
+You're proving your identity with something you have like a username and password.
+- **Authorization** is the next step.
+Once a user's identity is confirmed, authorization decides what parts of the application they are allowed to use.

+### NextAuth.js
+- Adds authentication to your application by abstracting away much of the complexity involved in managing sessions, sign-in and sign-out, and other aspects of authentication.
+- Installation: `npm install next-auth@beta`.
+- Next, generate a secret key for your application to encrypt cookies, ensuring the security of user sessions.
+Run the following command: `openssl rand -base64 32`.
+- Then, in your `.env` file, add your generated key to the `AUTH_SECRET` variable.
+- For auth to work in production, you'll need to update your environment variables in your Vercel project too.

+### Middleware
+- Middleware sits between the request and the application's core logic, allowing you to execute specific code before the request is fully processed and a response is generated.
+- When a request comes in, the middleware intercepts it before it reaches the main application logic.
+- This interception enables you to inspect the request, validate the user's credentials, and potentially perform other tasks related to authentication, such as checking for authorization or setting up session data.
+- Once the middleware has executed its code it can pass control to the main application logic.

+---